Researchers don’t yet understand why, but autistic people are at a higher risk of bipolar disorder.

 - difficulty with social interaction and communication

-- practicing repetitive behaviors that are not easy to disturb
+- practicing repetitive behaviors that aren’t easy to disturb

-- displaying very specific preferences or practices that are not easily changed
+- displaying very specific preferences or practices that aren’t easily changed

 If you think you or a loved one may have both bipolar disorder and autism, it’s important to understand how the conditions appear together.
-The symptoms of co-morbid BD and ASD are different than if either condition was by itself.
+The symptoms of comorbid bipolar disorder and autism are different than if either condition appeared by itself.

-If the behaviors have been a constant since symptoms associated with autism appeared, it’s likely not mania.
+If the behaviors have been a constant since symptoms associated with autism appeared, they’re unlikely to be the result of mania.
 However, if you noticed a sudden shift or change, these behaviors may be the result of mania.

-Make an appointment with one of these specialists.
-Review your concerns.
-Together, you can work to find a diagnosis or an explanation for the symptoms you’re experiencing, whether that’s bipolar disorder or some other condition.
+Make an appointment with one of these specialists to review your concerns.
+Together, you can work to find a diagnosis or an explanation for the symptoms you’re experiencing, whether that’s bipolar disorder or another condition.

-Getting a diagnosis isn’t always a clear-cut process.
-In many cases, bipolar disorder in people with autism doesn’t meet the strict medical definition.
-That means your psychiatrist may have to use other means and observations to make a diagnosis.
+Getting a diagnosis isn’t always a clear-cut process, especially if the autistic person has challenges with communication.
+A psychiatrist may have to use other means and observations to make a diagnosis.

-Before a bipolar diagnosis is made, your psychiatrist may want to rule out other conditions.
+Before a diagnosis of bipolar disorder is made, your psychiatrist may want to rule out other conditions.
 Several conditions often occur with autism, and many of them share symptoms with bipolar disorder.

 These conditions include:

-The goal of treatment for bipolar disorder is to stabilize moods and prevent broad mood swings.
-This can stop problematic manic or depressive episodes.
-Someone with the disorder may be able to regulate their own behaviors and mood more easily if this happens.
+The goal of treatment for bipolar disorder is to stabilize moods and prevent broad shifts in mood.
+This can help stop manic or depressive episodes.
+With proper treatment, someone with bipolar disorder may be able to regulate their own behavior and mood more easily.